Deck Surface Materials

 Redwood is expensive and hard to get, but its beautiful, straight grain, natural glowing color and weather resistance are unsurpassed.
 Redwood when left untreated will “go grey” and eventually develop a slight sheen that many find attractive, or it can be treated with stains and UV blocker to keep it close to its original color.

 Cedar has many of the benefits of redwood, usually costs less than redwood and is widely available.
 Cedar is fragrant and beautiful, though, with its light brown color, it tends to have a more informal feel than redwood.
 Left untreated, cedar will turn gray; however, it can be treated with stains and UV blocker to help retain its natural color.
+Cypress is a very economical choice for deck surface material in the south.
+It is comparable to redwood in hardiness and strength, but it is not as stable.
+When milled, cypress is a light blond color that will turn a golden honey color when treated with a clear coat of polyurethane.
+Untreated, cypress takes on a natural grey patina.

 Composite